-- Backup and Recovery Approaches Using AWS – One of your responsibilities as a SysOps Admin is to make sure your infrastructure and data are recoverable after a disaster.
-Learn which AWS services offer backup and restore features.
+- Backup and Recovery Approaches Using AWS – Learn which AWS services offer backup and restore features.
 It is also important to know how these backups are stored and secured, and selecting the correct storage options for them.

-- How AWS Pricing Works – Study on the fundamental drivers of cost in AWS, the pricing models of commonly used services in compute, storage, and database, and how to optimize your costs.
-You should also be familiar with the different AWS tools that help you calculate and compare the cost between services, between hosting environments (cloud vs local), and between pricing models (on-demand, reserved, spot).
+- How AWS Pricing Works – Study the fundamental drivers of cost in AWS, the pricing models of commonly used services in compute, storage, and database, and how to optimize your costs.

 - AWS Security Best Practices – This whitepaper complements the previous.
 Understand the security best practices and their purpose in your environment.
 Some services offer more than one form of security feature, such as multiple key management schemes for encryption.
 It is important that you can determine which form is most suitable to the given scenarios in your exam.

-- AWS Well-Architected Framework – This whitepaper is one of the most important papers that you should study for the SOA exam.
+- AWS Well-Architected Framework – This whitepaper is one of the most important papers that you should study for the SOA-C02 exam.
 It discusses the different pillars that make up a well-architected cloud environment.
-Expect the scenarios in your exam to be heavily based upon these pillars.
-Each pillar will have a corresponding whitepaper of its own, that discusses the respective pillar in more detail.

 - Overview of Deployment Options on AWS – This is an optional whitepaper that you can read to be aware of your deployment options in AWS.
 There is a chance that this might come up in the exam.

-- AWS Disaster Recovery Plans – This optional but highly important whitepaper complements backup and restore.
-As a SysOps Administrator, you should be familiar with your DR options when outages occur.
+- AWS Disaster Recovery Plans – As a SysOps Administrator, you should be familiar with your DR options when outages occur.
 Having knowledge of DR will determine how fast you can recover your infrastructure.

 AWS offers extensive documentation and well-written FAQs for all of their services.
 These two will be your primary source of information when studying.
 Furthermore, as an AWS SysOps Administrator, you need to be well-versed in a number of AWS products and services since you will almost always be using them in your work.
 I recommend checking out Tutorials Dojo’s AWS Cheat Sheets which provides a summarized but highly informative set of notes and tips for your review on these services.